 Kappa Delta Pi, an international honor society in education, was first organized in 1911, and the Alpha Xi Chapter at William & Mary was chartered in 1927.
 The purpose of Kappa Delta Pi is to encourage high professional intellectual and personal standards and to recognize graduates of the College for their outstanding contributions to education.
 To this end, the organization invites to membership persons who exhibit commendable personal qualities, worthy educational ideals, and sound scholarship.
 The organization endeavors to maintain a high degree of professional fellowship among its members and to quicken professional growth by honoring achievement in educational work.

 To be considered for membership, undergraduates must have completed at least one semester of work in the School of Education and have an overall GPA of 3.25 or higher for all coursework completed.
-Graduate students must have completed 9 credits at the College of William & Mary with an overall GPA of 3.75 or higher for all graduate courses completed.
+Graduate students must have completed 9 credits at William & Mary with an overall GPA of 3.75 or higher for all graduate courses completed.

 Students who meet eligibility requirements will be invited to submit an application for membership during the Spring semester.
 For more information, please contact [[dsosbo, Dorothy Osborne]] .